vikramnayyar/Customer-Identification-for-Bank-Marketing/README.md

 ```bash
 python3 run_project.py
 ```
-Alternatively, any main project scripts can be individually executed using the general script given as
+Alternatively, any project script can be individually executed using the general script given as
 ```bash
 python3 script.py
 ```
-Here “script.py” is any python script.
+Here “script.py” represents any python script.